 Here’s an example of attributing an image from Getty’s open content program.

 Getty Images is an American Stock photo agency which allows their images to be used for free for non-commercial use.
 Getty Images have no relationship with the J. Paul Getty Trust and the Getty Open Content images.

 Once you have found an image on Getty Images you can embed it into a post or page using their embed code.

-The alternative options to sourcing images from other websites is to upload your own photos or create images using online tools.
+The alternative options for sourcing images from other websites are to upload your own photos or create images using online tools.

 - Comic Generators like ToonDoo

 - Photo Editors like Befunky, fd’s Flickr Tools

 - Tag Cloud Creators such as Wordle or WordArt.com